gypsydave5/gypsydave5.github.io/posts/application-request-scope.md

 > Scopes a single ~~bean definition~~ object to the lifecycle of a single HTTP request.
 That is, each HTTP request has its own instance of ~~a bean~~ an object, created off the back of a ~~single bean definition~~ class.

-Which is all a very long winded way of saying the following:
+Which is all a very long-winded way of saying the following:

 > Some objects you can have when you have started your application.
 Other objects you can only have when you get an HTTP request.

 Spring makes this quite hard to understand all of this because it bundles up the construction of objects into these bean _things_, and you use an annotation on a class to indicate how and where you would create it.
 Happily other web libraries are available where one can either create objects with constructors or a data type, where object creation isn’t quite so fraught.

-But by making this quite obvious idea in every other web library:
+But by making this quite obvious idea:

 > Some objects you can have when you have started your application.
 Other objects you can only have when you get an HTTP request.

-We can easily forget about it and, worse, gloss over its consequences for dependency management and how to design a web application.
+implicit in every other web library, we can easily forget about it and, worse, gloss over its consequences for dependency management and how to design a web application.

 ---